zoeyg/public-write-ups/hack-the-box/quick.md

 #### search.php

 Given a ticket ID we can search with the ticket id as part of the url parameter.
-Seems to allow all kinds of XSS but can't seem to make any request hit my server.
+Seems to allow all kinds of tags and XSS but can't seem to make any request hit my server.
+However, if

 #### esigate